This page will guide you though the creation of a production-ready StackGres cluster using your custom configuration.

 The SGScript will be referenced in the managedSql definition of the cluster, shown below.

-Note that we could equally well define the SQL script in a config map, however, since the password represents a credential, we’re using a secret.
+Note that we could equally well define the SQL script in a ConfigMap, however, since the password represents a credential, we’re using a Secret instead.

-All the required steps were performed to create our StackGres Cluster.
+All the required steps were performed in order to allow create our production ready SGCluster:

 cat << EOF | kubectl apply -f -